denten-books/plain-text/1-chapter.md

 shaping mental experience.
 Device hermeneutics allow one to consent, or, conversely, to resist elements of imposed structure.

-What sort of a thing is a literary device?
 It is tempting to think of personal computers as glorified calculators.
 That is often the popular image of computing, one that highlights the machine's ability to calculate.
 The computer reduces culture to ones and zeroes (or so goes the story), thereby diminishing the human experience.[^ln1-pop] There is some truth to that position, but I would like to argue here that the connection between computing and calculation is but a piece of a larger story.
-The personal computer governing the production of textuality today emerged from an amalgamation of automated
-equipment: among them the telegraph, the typewriter, and the calculator.
+The personal computer governing the production of textuality today emerged from an amalgamation of automated equipment: among them the telegraph, the typewriter, and the calculator.
 Add to that list the loom, the music box, the radio, and the film camera [^ln1-ceruzzi].
 Each of these machines left an imprint on our everyday engagement with computational devices.

 It is important to keep the intertwined material lineages of computation in mind because each brings with it a different set of values and priorities.
 As